 The full-time load for international students (F-1) should be 12 credits for BBS and 9 credits for MDiv.
 The maximum course load during a regular semester is 18 credits for students in the BBS program.
 If approved by the Academic Dean of VACU, a student may exceed 18 credits.
-For students in MDiv program, the maximum course load during regular semester is 15 credits and may exceed with an approval of the Academic Dean.
+For students in the MDiv or MCC program, the maximum course load during the regular semester is 15 credits and may exceed with an approval of the Academic Dean.